PersonaX: Multimodal Datasets with LLM-Inferred Behavior Traits: Theorems and Proofs

-where $C$ is a nonzero scalar and $P$ is an invertible operator encoding permutation of the eigenbasis.
+where $C$ is a nonzero scalar and $P$ is an invertible operator representing a permutation of the eigenbasis.

-This yields the following identification up to permutation and rescaling:
+This yields identification up to permutation and scaling:

-We obtain a unique spectral decomposition in ~\Cref{eq:3prf_9} with permutation and scaling indeterminacies.
-In the following, we will show how these indeterminacies can be resolved---if not, what informative results can still be inferred.
+Equation~\Cref{eq:3prf_9} provides a unique spectral decomposition up to permutation and scaling indeterminacies.
+We next show how these indeterminacies can be resolved, and when they cannot, what informative conclusions may still be drawn.